jacopok/jacopok.github.io/_pages/projects.md

 1. Making a presentation on [LGWA](LGWA) for the [IFAE meeting](https://agenda.infn.it/event/34702/)
     1. Remaking plots with new sensitivities
-    1. Including Mt.
-Etna references
-1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
+1. Getting the `mlgw_bns` paper published
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Making a PR with horizon-finding improvements
+1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
 1. Helping out with some O4 [Virgo](Virgo) chores
 1. Contributing to the ISSI conference proceedings
 1. Learning to be a Keeper for [Call of Cthulhu](CoC)